jdlcdl/seedsigner/README.md

 # jdlcdl branch: prudently_paranoid_settings

 If the user has chosen to disable particular privacy/security settings, then these settings cannot be re-enabled while seeds are currently loaded.
 For security/privacy reasons, even if navigable, views which arguably should respect these settings will raise an ugly exception at last minute if the settings are disabled.
 More functionally, the user will not even be offered navigation to views that are disabled by these settings.
+Note: Xpub-export, Seed-backup, Address-explorer, and BIP-85-child-seeds are disabled by default; can sign PSBTs and verify addresses, but access to other secrets are default-disabled.
 * Sig types (if disabled: blocks address verification/exploration, signing of psbts, and output of xpubs for this sig type)
 * Script types (if disabled: blocks address verification/exploration, signing of psbts, and output of xpubs for this script type)
 * Xpub export (if disabled: blocks display of xpub qrcode)
 * Seed backup (new advanced setting; if disabled: blocks seedbackup words/seedqr)
 * Address explorer (new advanced setting; if disabled: blocks exploration of addresses by selected seed, but does NOT block via scanned wallet-descriptor)
 * BIP-85 child seeds (if disabled: blocks BIP-85 child seeds)
+* Loading of SettingsQR (if one or more seeds are currently loaded)

 ---------------